joalloce/character-recognition-nn/README.md

 ```sh
 python main.py test
 ```
 When you start the training.
 The process could last long.
 You can stop it by pressing `Crtl + C`.
 You can resume it by using the command `python main.py continue`.
+The program saves the weights each iteration.

 You can run the `python main.py test` command by creating a <i>tmp/</i> folder and use a set of W1.txt and W2.txt in the training folder.
 For the `python main.py continue` command you need the numIterations.txt with a number in the first line of the file.
 For instance, if you want to continue a training, you can take my try1 W1.txt and W2.txt files and paste in the tmp/ folder.
 Create a numIterations.txt file with the number <i>50</i>.
 (In my try1, the number of iterations was 50).
 Training might not make the neural network to perform better.